 Sticky hoops seemed to be a part of some patterns.
 In order to avoid them, I have learned not spraying adhesive on the hoop, rather spraying on the fabric back.
 Yet, they can still be gummed up when using stick adhesives and adhesive stabilizers.
 If this is the case, a good solution that you can use is a non-acetone based nail polish remover.
 Make sure that it is non-acetone based so that it will

 not discolor the plastic hoops.

 Whether embroidered by hand or by a machine, there is no doubt that embroidery is an amazing way of incorporating interesting details to any fabric.
-With the abovementioned 5 embroidery tips and techniques at hand, you can bring your embroidery project to the next level.
+Different styles such as punch-needle, with a magic embroidery pen, can give your textile projects that individual flair.
+With the above mentioned 5 embroidery tips and techniques at hand, you can bring your embroidery project to the next level.

 The tips and techniques mentioned are basically to save any project from getting thrown away.
 Beginners, most of the time, would want to achieve a perfect output.
 However, starting over again can prove not just time consuming, but a test of patience which could otherwise be controlled using the right techniques.
 Check out this video for more tips and techniques:

 Most especially if you are not after commercial selling of your products, you can simply get away with some minor mistakes using the techniques mentioned above.
 As you hone your skills further, you learn more and more techniques along the way as well.